bvibber/ogv.js/readme.md

 Currently in Safari and Chrome, streaming is done by using a 'binary string' read.
 This has no flow control so will buffer into memory as fast as possible.
 This will also buffer up to twice the size of the total file in memory for the entire lifetime of the player, which is wasteful but there doesn't seem to be a way around it without dividing up into subrange requests.

+In Flash, a URLStream is used.
+This is similar to the XHR+binary string in terms of flow control, but uses less memory.

 *Seeking*

-Seeking is tough.
+Seeking is tough; not yet implemented.
 Need to do some research:
 * how to determine file length in time
 * how to estimate position in file to seek to based on time target
 * how to reinitialize the decoder context after seeking